1. Output information

 • expenditure on purchased R&D and funding provided for R&D to external organisations (extramural R&D)

-• funding received from external organisations for R&D
+• funding received for R&D

 • expenditure on knowledge transfer activities (including technology transfers) associated with R&D, and which contribute to the dissemination and application of scientific and technical knowledge

-"In-house R&D plus purchased or funding provided for R&D less funding received for R&D."
+Net R&D expenditure is defined as: "In-house R&D plus purchased R&D or funding provided for R&D less funding received for R&D."

-Estimates of indicative UK contributions to EU R&D expenditure are provided by HM Treasury.
-EU member states' contributions are not made to individual expenditure programmes, but to the EU budget as a whole.
+Contributions are not made to individual expenditure programmes, but to the EU budget as a whole.
 They are therefore referred to as indicative estimates.
 It is unknown where and how UK contributions to EU R&D expenditure are spent, so these estimates are not regarded as in-house R&D performed in the UK.

 The research councils cover the full spectrum of academic disciplines from the medical and biological sciences to the arts and humanities.